jimasp/behave-vsc/README.md

         └── web.py
     ```

-- If your features folder is not called "features", or is not in your project root, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the features paths:
+- If your features folder is not called `features`, or is not in your project root, or you have multiple features folders, then you can add a behave config file (e.g. `behave.ini`) to your project folder to specify the features `paths`:

+  - Example A, features folder is a subfolder called `my_folder/my_features`:

+    ```ini
+    # behave.ini
+    [behave]
+    paths=my_folder/my_features
+    ```

-  - For Example 3 above:
+  - Example B, for Example 3 above (multiple features folders in a project root):

     ```ini
     # behave.ini